pl-ent-lang/ent/README.md

 gem install ptools
 ```

 Lastly, JRAPL is required to run the extended test suite, as well as the [ent benchmarks](https://github.com/anthonycanino1/entbench).
-Please see the [JRAPL homepage](http://kliu20.github.io/jRAPL/) for installation instructions.
-Once JRAPL is installed, you will need to add it to your JAVA_PATH.
+We have vendored jrapl directly into the repository.
+Run ```make``` from vendor/jrapl.

 Installation
 ------------